-Lifestyle and cardiovascular disease is important to post-menopausal women.
-Following menopause, cardiovascular disease and resulting death increase greatly.
+Lifestyle and cardiovascular disease (CVD) is important to post-menopausal women.
+Following menopause, CVD and resulting death increase greatly.

 I. The Disease